• Follow Us

 Old Baba Mandir

 Your next stop should be the Old Baba Mandir, which you may also visit on your way back.
 The Old Baba Mandir is less touristic and more authentic.
-The original Bunker of Baba Harbhajan Singh, dresses, bed and even the writing desk is preserved here.
+The original Bunker of Baba Harbhajan Singh, dresses, bed and even the writing desk are preserved here.
 There is a temple in the neighbourhood in the name of Baba Harbhajan Singh.

 Kupup

-About 5 km from the place where the roads from Baba Mandir and Nathang valley meet, you will reach Kupup.
+About 5 km from the place where the roads from Baba Mandir and Nathang Valley meet, you will reach Kupup.
 If you are hungry, you may grab a few bites in the small eateries here.
 This place is famous due to several reasons, The Yak Golf course of the Indian Army here is said to be the highest in the world (13025 feet, 3970 meters).
 However, do not expect the usual greenery of a golf course at this altitude.
 The Kupup lake locally known as Hatisure is shaped like Hati or the elephant.
 The Younghusband's track that reaches Jelepla also starts near the Golf course.
 However, the Younghusband's track is out of bounds for tourists.

 Baba Mandir